nandervang/cv-gen/docs/consultant-dashboard-integration.md

 ## Deployment Considerations

 ### Environment Configuration

-- Set appropriate API URLs for different environments
+- **Set appropriate URLs** for different environments (dev, staging, production)
-- Configure proper CORS settings
-- Use secure API keys in production
+- **No API keys required** for Netlify Functions (they're public endpoints)
+- **Configure CORS** if needed for cross-domain requests
-- Monitor API usage and costs
+- **Monitor function usage** and costs in Netlify dashboard

 ### Scaling

-- Consider implementing client-side caching
+- **Implement client-side caching** for generated CVs to reduce function calls
-- Monitor API rate limits
+- **Monitor Netlify Function** execution limits and costs
-- Plan for increased generation volume
-- Consider background job queuing for batch operations
+- **Consider upgrade to Netlify Pro** for higher limits if needed
+- **Plan for concurrent users** - Netlify Functions auto-scale but have cold start delays
+- **Batch operations** may hit timeout limits (10-minute max per function)

 This integration guide provides a complete framework for incorporating CV generation into your consultant dashboard.
 Adapt the components and logic to match your existing application architecture and design patterns.
+Remember that serverless functions have different performance characteristics than traditional APIs, so plan accordingly for cold starts and longer execution times.